eXaminator/kanka-foundry/README.md

 which inventory entries will be imported.
 - **Character trait import**: Characters in Kanka have appearance and personality traits.
 This setting allows you to select which of those traits you would like to import.
+- **Character organisation import**: Characters in Kanka can be members of organisations.
+This setting allows you to select which of those memberships you would like to import for all characters.
 - **Quest reference import**: Quests can contain references to Characters, Locations and other entries.
 This setting allows you to choose which references to import.
 The *public* setting is based on the *private* flag of each reference itself, not the private flag of the referenced entry.